Adaptations

 1. Matthew Macfadyen as Mr. Darcy in Pride and Prejudice (2005)

 Matthew Macfadyen may have won his Emmy for playing the goofy Tom Wambsgans in Succession, but the actor has won over countless viewers for his portrayal of Mr. Darcy in Joe Wright‘s 2005 film adaptation of Pride and Prejudice — and rightly so.
 Macfadyen plays the character with just the right amount of indifference and occasionally patheticness to thaw even the coldest of hearts.
-And while Firth’s Darcy might have had the lake, Macfadyen’s had the rain, the hand twitch, the field at sunrise… To state it plainly and bluntly, Macfadyen’s Darcy is an icon that can’t be beat.
+And while Firth’s Darcy might have had the lake, Macfadyen’s had the rain, the hand flex, the field at sunrise… To state it plainly and bluntly, Macfadyen’s Darcy is an icon that can’t be beat.